uk000/goto/README.md

 6. Requests matching URI + query combinations
 7. Requests matching URI + one or more keywords in request body

-If a request matches more than one configured responses, a response is picked based on the following priority order:
+If a request matches multiple configured responses, a response is picked based on the following priority order:
 1. URI + headers combination match
 2. URI + query combination match
 3. URI + body keywords combination match